 Barcelona in September is a great month to visit for the variety of activities and events that the city showcases.

-Festa Major del Poblenou transforms this residential area in to a street part of sorts.
-The bars, restaurants and cafés are bustling with activities and free concerts and music shows are held across the neighborhood.
-This is a great festival to try out local made street food.
+Festa Major del Poblenou transforms this residential area into a street party of sorts.
+The bars, restaurants, and cafés are bustling with activities, and free concerts and music shows are held across the neighborhood.
+This is a great festival to try out locally made street food.

-This is a 10 day event and it takes place on September 6th and coincides with the National Catalan day (September 11).
-This is a fantastic time to see authentic Catalan traditions like human towers, correfocs or fireruns, folk dancing, parades and giant maché dolls.
+This is a 10-day event and it takes place on September 6th and coincides with National Catalan Day (September 11).
+This is a fantastic time to see authentic Catalan traditions like human towers, correfocs or fire runs, folk dancing, parades, and giant maché dolls.

-Learn about National day of Catalunya – La Diada
+2. Learn about the National Day of Catalunya – La Diada

 September 11 is National Catalan Day or La Diada.
 This day is associated with the fall of Barcelona and commemorating the sacrifices of the soldiers during the War of the Spanish Succession in 1714.
 This event was historical as it led to the subsequent loss of Catalan institutions and laws.